 Q: Does Brandwatch export any personal data outside of the European Economic Area?

-Q: Are Brandwatch’s systems that process personal data secure?
+Q: Are the Brandwatch Group’s systems that process personal data secure?

 A: Yes.
-Brandwatch has its own ISO27001 certification that covers the hosting, development and support for its applications and data, including the servers that host the personal data within Analytics and Vizia.
-Brandwatch has technical and organisational measures in place to protect against unauthorised or unlawful processing of data and against accidental loss, destruction or damage.
-Where Brandwatch uses third party cloud providers, those providers are industry-leading, including AWS and Google Cloud.
-In addition, Brandwatch applies its own security policy and process to the management and provision of any third party systems and services.
+The Brandwatch Group has ISO27001 and SOC2 Type 1 certifications that cover the hosting, development and support for some of its applications and data.
+The information security management systems and servers that host the personal data within Analytics and Vizia are covered by an ISO27001 certification that is audited twice annually.
+The processes, policies, and infrastructure that support ForSight, HelioSight, and related APIs have been reviewed as part of a SOC2 Type 1 certification.
+The Brandwatch Group has technical and organisational measures in place to protect against the unauthorised or unlawful processing of data and against accidental loss, destruction or damage of that data.
+Where the Brandwatch Group uses third party cloud providers, those providers are industry-leading, including AWS and Google Cloud.
+In addition, the Brandwatch Group applies its own security policies and processes to the management and provision of any third party systems and services.

-Q: How does Brandwatch ensure its services comply with the GDPR?
+Q: How does the Brandwatch Group ensure its services comply with the GDPR?

-A: Brandwatch has appointed privacy champions on its engineering and product teams.
-These individuals are tasked with incorporating privacy by design principles when developing services for Brandwatch.
-Brandwatch also implements Privacy Impact Assessments, where required, in accordance with the GDPR.
-Finally, Brandwatch has an information security engineer and legal counsel that oversee privacy-related matters.
+A: The Brandwatch Group has a data protection officer responsible for privacy globally across all group companies.
+The Brandwatch Group has also distributed privacy compliance throughout the company, appointing privacy champions on its engineering, product, and people teams.
+These individuals are tasked with incorporating privacy by design principles when developing services for the Brandwatch Group.
+The Brandwatch Group also implements Privacy Impact Assessments, where required, in accordance with the GDPR.